Sam Loves Stories

 I won't claim it was a perfect visit.
 Sam was still nervous.
 He still fidgeted.
 But – and this was crucial – he knew what was coming.

-When we entered the waiting room, he whispered: "Like in the story."
+When we entered the waiting room, he whispered: "Like in my story."

 When the dentist came, he said: "He's going to count my teeth."

 And when it was over, he beamed: "Now it's done.
-Like in the story."
+Like in my story."

 It wasn't a miracle.
 But it was the first time Sam could predict a situation – and that gave him control.

-Since then, Social Stories have become a regular part of our daily life.
+Since then, companion stories have become a regular part of our daily life.
 My wife writes them for all situations that are new, unfamiliar, or challenging:

 - The first day of school